ThomasCarroll/htqc/r_course/introToR_Day1.md

 The lm() function
 =========================================================

-From the previous slides we know the formula for the line.
+From the previous slides we now know the formula for the line.

 **Y = -9.09 + 1.14*X**

+We can add the line of best fit using **abline()**

 ```r